Reading

 This phase may include:

-Close-Reading Triggers Set - Smekens Education OriginalIntroduce each of the three phases and their reading purposes using this mini-poster.
+Close-Reading Triggers Set - Smekens Education OriginalIntroduce each of the three phases of close reading and their reading purposes using this mini-poster.
 Further explain that, after achieving such a deep understanding, students will likely communicate their new thinking within written responses.

 While close reading can be highly beneficial, the 3-phase framework is not always implemented.
 It is primarily used for texts that demand a deeper level of understanding where the sacrifice of class time is worth the in-depth analysis.